How to make friends at work – and how they can help you succeed

 Intergenerational work friendships can be an opportunity for learning and mentorship for younger people, and a chance to expand skill-sets for older workers.

-Some studies show that intergenerational friendships can be more empathetic than connections with people of the same age and can also act to help break down cultural stigmas related to ageism.
+Some studies, opens in a new tab show that intergenerational friendships can be more empathetic than connections with people of the same age and can also act to help break down cultural stigmas related to ageism.

 “There’s a reason we’re now seeing kindergartens being built close to aged care facilities,” says Rita.
 “There are some real advantages to different generational friendships.
 Both cohorts would benefit from the mutual respect and perhaps start to feel more favourably to people from that generation outside of work as well.”